DIY Arduino Robot Arm – Controlled by Human Gestures

 If you would like to improve the code, contribute to the Arduino Robot Arm Git Repo and build your arm.
 Let’s make this open for others to build on!

-Lastly, We’re also able to control the Robot through hand gestures and program the Robot to automate basic tasks.
+Lastly, We can also control the Robot through hand gestures and program the Robot to automate basic tasks.

 Next Steps